SAP/openui5-docs/docs/Drag-and-Drop_Restrictions_81e3f38.md

 -   Texts in draggable controls cannot be selected.
 The text of input fields in draggable controls can be selected, but not dragged.

--   Microsoft Internet Explorer 11 only supports the plain text MIME type for the `DataTransfer` object \(DTO\).
-Also, defining a custom dragging ghost element is not possible.

 Note that drag and drop is not accessible.
 Applications must provide an alternative for users with special needs for drag-and-drop operations.